 Bringing a new cat into the family is among the most exciting and rewarding experiences in many people’s lives.
 That said, cats are complex creatures, and if you’ve never had one before, raising your cat can come with quite the learning curve.

 One user on a popular online cat advice forum asks others, “what’s the hardest part about raising a cat?”
 Feline lovers came together to share their biggest cat-raising challenges.
+See what they had to say and if you agree.

 Kittens are a lot of work.
 They have tons of energy, wield sharp teeth, and leave no furniture unscathed with their little razor claws.